 Skyline Trail: Plenty of spectacular scenery is packed into this trail with breathtaking views of the gorge.
 Ride the elevator or hike to the top of the Chimney.
 At the staircase leading up to the Chimney, find the beginning of the Skyline Trail.
 After climbing quite a few stairs, the trail levels out as you walk along the cliff top with dramatic views.
 See the Devil's Head and pause at Exclamation Point.

-The village of Chimney Rock, located at the base of the park, has a variety of cute shops and local restaurants.
 The primary gift shop in the Park are the Sky Lounge gift shop and Cliff Dwellers Gifts.
 Chimney Rock Park operates the Old Rock Cafe at the Park entrance.
 You can get a picnic (Hiker's Lunch) at the Sky Lounge or at the Old Rock Cafe, and picnic along a trail.
+The village of Chimney Rock is located at the base of the park, and has a variety of unique shops and local restaurants.
+Enjoy a scoop at the ice-cream parlor, go gem mining, or enjoy an afternoon stroll along the Rocky Broad River Walk.

 The Park is open seven days a week, closed Christmas Day and New Year's Day.
 The Ticket Plaza is open 8:30 A.M.-5:30 P.M. (closing at 4:30 P.M.
 November through March).
 The Park remains open 1 1/2 hours after the Ticket Plaza closes.